Tom-A-Roberts/Tom-A-Roberts/README.md

-## Hi there, I'm Tom, a Software, Graphics and Machine Learning Engineer
+## Hi there, I'm Tom, a Software (Full-stack), Graphics and Machine Learning Engineer
 ### Take a look through my past works

 #### Me